Plans to close all but one polling place in a rural Georgia county reverberate through a battleground state – KION546

 “We should be making voting more accessible,” said the Rev. Denise Freeman, a Lincoln County activist.
 “It looks like they only want a select group of people to be able to vote.”

-Freeman — who has gone gone door to door encouraging voters to sign petitions to stop the closures — said some voters would have to travel more than 20 miles to cast their ballots if the consolidation plans proceed.
+Freeman — who has gone door to door encouraging voters to sign petitions to stop the closures — said some voters would have to travel more than 20 miles to cast their ballots if the consolidation plans proceed.
+(The elections board delayed a planned vote on the matter Wednesday night to review petitions submitted by the consolidation opponents.)

 Lincoln County Commission Chairman Walker Norman, a Republican, defended both the changes to the election board and the poll closures, saying it will help move voters and election equipment to a central, modern facility.